 For small to medium businesses (SMBs), taking business with them as owners and employees travel to client sites or work from anywhere along the way has become essential.
 The de facto standard has been to use remote connection software to gain access to company resources, and over the years these standards have evolved to several distinct options.
 Microsoft Remote Desktop and Virtual Desktop Infrastructure

 uses on-premise or cloud servers to create its highly customizable desktop experience while centralizing management of applications and consolidating data.
 It can also be used to centralize Line-of-Business (LOB) applications that can then be deployed to remote users and available from anywhere.

 A more secure option is to connect remote users to a Virtual Private Network (VPN) which provides an encrypted tunnel from their workstation to the office network.
-This keeps them securely connected, compliant and effectively working from any device everywhere.
-The cloud has become secure and reliable enough to be considered a viable means for agile businesses within reach of their data from any internet connected device.
-Software vendors have slowly been moving their products into the cloud and have made transitioning data into these web based solutions easier than might be be expected.
+This keeps staff securely connected, compliant, and effectively working from any device everywhere.
+The cloud has become increasingly secure and reliable and is considered a viable means for agile businesses to remain within reach of their data from any internet-connected device.
+Software vendors have slowly been moving their products into the cloud and have made transitioning data into these web-based solutions easier than might be expected.